Celebrating One Year of Peterborough’s Gateway

 And Marten adds, “We want more people to come.
 We can help more people.”

-MORE ABOUT GATEWAY RECOVERY CENTRE
+MORE ABOUT EHN GUARDIANS GATEWAY

 Gateway is Ontario’s Premier Facility for Military, Veterans, and First Responders.
 We’re constantly updating our program offerings to provide our patients with the most up-to-date, medically accurate treatments.
 That’s what makes Gateway the best treatment facility in Eastern Canada for trauma and addiction.